This Is What Life Could Look Like 100 Years from Now

 Here are what the experts are seeing when they look into their crystal ball.

+So, what will the world look like in 100 years?
 We spoke with several of these futurists to get a sense of what life will be like a full century down the road.
-So read on, hop into our DeLorean, and enjoy!
-And for more mind-blowing coverage of the future, check out the 30 Craziest Predictions About the Future Experts Say Are Going to Happen.
+So read on, hop into our DeLorean, and enjoy these details about what life will look like 100 years from now!

 Telecommunication Infrastructure will Cease